Photos of rural France - The countryside of Lorraine near Sion © French Moments

 If the countryside of France inspires you

-Do you remember that first time you’ve been to rural France?
-Leave a comment below with the place where you’ve been, I’d love to hear from you!
+Do you remember the first time you visited rural France?
+Leave a comment below with the place where you’ve been.
+I’d love to hear from you!

 French Countryside © French Moments